-About the Podiatry Clinic
+About the Podiatry Clinic (established 1999)

 Graeme Franklin is a highly skilled and experienced Health and Care Professions Council registered Chiropodist and Podiatrist.
 The HCPC is the statutory regulatory body that regulates the profession and sets standards for training, professional skills, behaviour and health.